YetkinS/TwinCAT/EventLogger/README.md

-A simple event logger design, futher functions can be added.
+A sample event logger design, further functionality will be added.
+The events are written into a log file as CSV format.